vvolfster/shrimpVueComponents/src/layout/dataTable/docs.md

 Easy visualization of large data sets.
 Very performant.
 Forked from [vue-materialize-datatable](https://github.com/MicroDroid/vue-materialize-datatable).
 Has a lot of extra features & performance optimizations.

+### Note
+**Please assign a height to the dataTable.
+This will make the scrolling on the page a lot cleaner.
+This is because the rendering of the rows is optimized & only needed elements exist at any given time.**

 #### Usage
 ```html
 <template>